tsfpga/tsfpga/readme.md

 * Lukas Vik

 # License
 This project is released under the terms of the BSD 3-Clause License.
-See `LICENSE.txt` for details.
+See `license.txt` for details.